streetwriters/notesnook/docs/help/contents/backup-and-restore-notes-in-notesnook.md

 > info
 >
-> On **android** when you take a backup first time, you will be asked to select a folder on your phone where you would like to store backup files.
+> On **Android** when you take a backup first time, you will be asked to select a folder on your phone where you would like to store backup files.
 You can always change your backup files location from `Backups > Change backup location`.
 >
 > Regardless of the folder you select, Notesnook will create a folder "Notesnook/backups" inside it and store backup files there.

 ---